 Working patterns often vary both between and within organisations.
 However, each period of work (working day, day shift or night shift) should be measured as one unit (that is, counted as one day).
 Part time employees should be treated in the same way.
 For example, where an employee works four hours per day that should be counted as a unit of work (one day).
-So, if an organisation has 1,000 full-time staff and 500 part-time staff, the number of working days is (224 x 1,000) + (224 x 500).
-The 224 working days appears absence in your organisation.

-in the example at the end of these definitions.
+So, if an organisation has 1,000 full-time staff and 500 part-time staff, the number of working days is $(224 \times 1,000) + (224 \times 500)$ .
+The 224 working days appears in the example at the end of these definitions.